PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 Passed: 1 Failed: 0 Skipped: 0 Pending: 0
 ```

-The `Describe` `BeforeAll` block is executed before any other code even though it was at the bottom of the Describe block,
+The `Describe` `BeforeAll` block is executed before any other code even though it was at the bottom of the `Describe` block,
-so if state is set elsewhere in the describe block, that state will not be visible (as the code will not yet been run).
+so if state is set elsewhere in the `Describe` block, that state will not be visible (as the code will not yet been run).
 Notice, too,
-that the `BeforeAll` block in Context is executed before any other code in that block.
+that the `BeforeAll` block in `Context` is executed before any other code in that block.
 Generally, you should have code reside in one of the code block elements of `[Before|After][All|Each]`, especially if those blocks rely on state set by free code elsewhere in the block.

 #### Skipping tests in bulk